 How do I get tested for HIV?

-We make getting tested for HIV simple.
-We offer two types of blood tests: the HIV Antibody test and the HIV Early Detection test.
-Both are safe, reliable and easy (no undressing or swabbing required!).
+We make getting tested for HIV simple by offering the HIV Antibody test.
+It is safe, reliable and easy (no undressing or swabbing required!).
 Just one fast blood draw and you're on your way.

-HIV Antibody Test With Reflex to Western Blot Confirmation (also known as the EIA or ELISA test)
+HIV Antibody Test With Confirmation (also known as the EIA or ELISA test)

 The HIV Antibody test is the most common screening for HIV-1 and HIV-2.
 This test looks for antibodies to the virus in the blood and, after seroconversion, has an accuracy rate of 99%.